You know how the saying goes for retail/food serving businesses? There are only 3 crucial elements for its success – location, location, location.

 It’s the same for most types of marketing campaigns, only with leads.

 We can hear advertisers’ objection through the screen so let’s just clarify –awareness and consideration as objectives are as important on the path to reach conversions.
 But they’re just that – “stops” on the way.
 Most brands in the world count their dollars, not their impressions.
-Leads are the gateway for a purchase and recurring purchases and therefore a safe bet is to count on the former rather than the latter.
+Leads are the gateway to a purchase and recurring purchases and therefore a safe bet would be to count on the former rather than the latter.

 What is a lead?